navytux/pygolang/README.rst

 ----------------

 Cython package `golang` provides *nogil* API with goroutines, channels and other features that mirror corresponding Python package.
-Cython API is not only faster compared to Python version, but also, due to *nogil* property, allows to build concurrent systems without limitations imposed by Python's GIL, while still programming in Python-like language.
+Cython API is not only faster compared to Python version, but also, due to *nogil* property, allows to build concurrent systems without limitations imposed by Python's GIL.
+All that while still programming in Python-like language.
 Brief description if Cython/nogil API follows:

 `go` spawns new task - a coroutine, or thread, depending on activated runtime.
-`chan[T]` represents a channel with Go semantic and `T` elements.
+`chan[T]` represents a channel with Go semantic and elements of type `T`.
 Use `makechan[T]` to create new channel, and `chan[T].recv`, `chan[T].send`,
 `chan[T].close` for communication. `nil` stands for the nil channel. `select` can be used to multiplex on several channels.
 For example::